 Our diets have contributed to the increase of chronic conditions like heart disease.
 Our diets can go a long way toward resolving the problems.

-For more information on the omega fatty acids and heart health please see these links.
-Omega-6 and Omega-3.
-Omega-3 and Triglycerides.
-Triglycerides.
-Greg has degrees in science, divinity and philosophy and is currently an I.T. developer.
+Greg Post has degrees in science, divinity and philosophy and is currently an I.T. developer.

 Another great way to add Omega 3 to your diet is with pasture-raised, grass-fed beef.
 It contains a much higher content of Omega 3, and conjugated linoleic acid, than the beef you’ll find in your supermarket.